 I would encourage you to talk to your boyfriend after the lie occurs.
-In the case of my client, when she gets home from another dinner with her mom without her boyfriend.
+My client’s case is when she gets home from another dinner with her mom without her boyfriend.

-If you can stay calm and not launch into accusation mode, you are more likely to get through to him.
-If you attack him, he will just get defensive and make excuses and maybe even blame it on you.
+If you can stay calm and not launch into accusation mode, you will likely get through to him.
+If you attack him, he will get defensive, make excuses, and maybe even blame you.
 If you calmly state a fact, what can he do?
 After all, he knows that he broke his promise to you.

 This is very important.
-It is essential that, if you don’t call your boyfriend on his breaking his promises, you can’t act hot and cold instead.
+If you don’t call your boyfriend on his breaking his promises, it is essential that you can’t act hot and cold instead.

-Passive aggressiveness is the best way to make no progress whatsoever in a disagreement with anyone.
+Passive aggressiveness is the best way to make no progress in a disagreement.
 Why?
-Because being passive aggressive only makes you part of the problem, not part of the solution.
+Because being passive-aggressive only makes you part of the problem, not part of the solution.

 Let’s say my client came home from dinner and ignored her husband.
-Let’s say she got changed and turned on the TV and answered his questions with one word answers.
-Let’s say she went off to bed, sleeping in the guest room this time.
-Let’s say in the morning he got no breakfast.
+Let’s say she got changed, turned on the TV, and answered his questions with one-word answers.
+Let’s say she went to bed, sleeping in the guest room this time.
+Let’s say in the morning; he got no breakfast.

-Sure, my client was showing her boyfriend that, by breaking another promise, he had upset her and that he deserved to be ignored and treated with contempt as a result.
-BUT, doing that only gave her boyfriend the upper hand.
+Sure, my client was showing her boyfriend that he had upset her by breaking another promise and deserved to be ignored and treated with contempt.
+But doing that only gave her boyfriend the upper hand.

-One thing that I hear from my clients is that they just don’t understand why their boyfriends don’t change.
+I hear from my clients that they don’t understand why their boyfriends don’t change.

-After all, their boyfriends know that they are upsetting my clients and they recognize that they need to do things differently and they promise to do so.
-So, why can’t they follow through and actually do so?
+After all, their boyfriends know that they are upsetting my clients, and they recognize that they need to do things differently and promise to do so.
+So, why can’t they follow through and do so?

 Because they don’t love you?
 No!

-The reason that their boyfriends can’t follow through is because they are making their promises to make them happy, to stop them from being angry at them.
-They are breaking their promises because what they have promised is not necessarily something that they want to do.
-They make the promise in the moment, to keep you happy.
+Their boyfriends can’t follow through because they are making their promises to make them happy, to stop them from being angry at them.
+They are breaking their promises because what they have promised is not necessarily something they want to do.
+They make the promise at the moment to keep you happy.

 No person will change their behaviors unless they actively want to.
-If your boyfriend is going to change, he is going to have to be the one to want to do it.
-Until then, no matter how many promises he makes to you to keep you quiet in the moment, when the time comes, he will, more likely than not, break that promise.
+If your boyfriend is going to change, he will have to be the one to want to do it.
+Until then, no matter how many promises he makes to you to keep you quiet in the moment when the time comes, he will, more likely than not, break that promise.
 Again.

 So, don’t wait around for things to change.
 Know that they most likely won’t unless he wants them to.

-I know that it might seem like some of these broken promises aren’t a big deal and that you can rationalize his behavior but, the truth of the matter is is that you just can’t trust or rely on someone who breaks his promises.
+I know that it might seem like some of these broken promises aren’t a big deal and that you can rationalize his behavior, but the truth is that you can’t trust or rely on someone who breaks his promises.

 And trust is the key to any healthy relationship.
 Without it, the relationship is doomed.

 That doesn’t sound good, does it?
-What everyone wants is someone that they can count on, who they know has their backs and who will be there when they need them.
+Everyone wants someone they can count on, who they know has their back, and who will be there when needed.

 So, walk away if you have to.
-The broken promises might not feel like that big a deal now but if your boyfriend keeps breaking his promises over and over, that does not a good boyfriend make.
+The broken promises might not feel like that big a deal now, but if your boyfriend keeps breaking his promises repeatedly, that does not make a good boyfriend.

 If your boyfriend keeps breaking his promises, I am so sorry.

 So, it’s time to take action.
-Remember to not take the broken promise personally.
-Calmly talk to your boyfriend about his breaking his promises and never be passive aggressive.
-Know that, unless they want to change, they won’t.
+Remember not to take the broken promise personally.
+Calmly talk to your boyfriend about breaking his promises, and never be passive-aggressive.
+Know that unless they want to change, they won’t.
 And embrace the fact that it’s ok to walk away.